yutaAsato/faceRecognition-frontEnd/README.md

 ## Facial Recognition Web Application

 This web application can detect human faces in an image and show a list of probability scores based on age, gender and ethnicity.
 The client UI is built using React with Redux managing UI and server state, REST API is built using node.js/express.js connected to a PostgreSQL database.
 The prediction data uses the Clarifai API.
+Frontend is hosted on Netlify and backend on Heroku.

 DEMO CREDENTIALS: Email: admin@gmail.com, Password: 123